ThomasLengeling/KinectPV2/README.md

 #### Images

-To obtain the color, depth, infrared, bodyIndex or the long Exposure Ir you need to active then in the setup method.
+To obtain the color Image, depth Image, infrared PImage, bodyIndex PImage and the the long Exposure IRPImage as a PImage you need to active with the following method

 ```java
  void enableColorImg(boolean toggle);